Leikaab/apiconfig/.roo/rules-orchestrator/03_error_handling_debugging.md

         *   If blocked, report the situation, the error, and steps taken to the user.

 5.  **Verification After Fix:**
-    *   If a fix is implemented, ensure the previously failed checks (or relevant new checks) are re-run and confirmed passed before proceeding with the workflow.
+    *   If a fix is implemented, ensure the previously failed checks (or relevant new checks) are re-delegated to the `test-runner-summarizer` and confirmed passed before proceeding with the workflow.